ironbar/arc25/docs/05_Solution_Summary.md

 <center><img src="../modeling/res/1752753996905_arc25.png" width="50%"></center>

-#### Combine the best approaches from ARC24: test-time training and program synthesis
+#### Path 2.
+Combine the best approaches from ARC24: test-time training and program synthesis

 Last year's competition showed that test-time training allowed the models to adapt to the novel tasks.
 At the same time in the semi-private dataset we saw that frontier models could generate code to solve more than half of the tasks.